-SPRING CLEANUP DAY AND COMMUNITY SHRED DAYS EVENTS
+SPRING CLEANUP DAY AND COMMUNITY SHRED DAYS EVENT

-The Township will host a Community Shred day from 9 a.m. – Noon on May 2, 2015 at the Ravenna Township Administration Building at 6115 Spring Street.
-The Township will collaborate with Neo Shred of Akron for the fourth year in a row to provide the service.
+The Township will also host a Community Shred day from 9 a.m. – Noon on April 30, 2016 at the Ravenna Township Administration Building at 6115 Spring Street.
+The Township will collaborate with Neo Shred of Akron for the fifth year in a row to provide the service.
 The shredding is safe and residents can watch as their items are shredded.
 Neo Shred will provide residents with a Certificate of Destruction if requested.

 FRIENDS OF THE FLAGPOLE ASSOCIATION ANNOUNCES COMMENCEMENT OF RESTORATION OF HISTORIC RAVENNA FLAGPOLE IN RAVENNA, OH

 Friends of the Flagpole Association, a 501(c)(3) non-profit Ohio corporation today announced that restoration work will commence on the historic Ravenna flagpole situated in Ravenna, Ohio in front of the Portage County Courthouse.